Giant banyan tree

 Among the local Ilongot people the tree has got good fame – they prayed here for good hunting.

 Filipino folklore is rich with ghost stories and many people believe that in Aurora Balete tree there are living gruesome supernatural beings like "kapres", "impakto" and "diwatas".
-Kapre is similar to human, but two – three metres high, almost black, stinky and hairy, with enormous glowing green eyes.
+Kapre is similar to a human, but two – three meters high, almost black, stinky and hairy, with enormous glowing green eyes.
 He likes to sit in balete tree and smoke.
-Impakto is demon who takes a form of small baby but actually is killing people.
+Impakto is a demon who takes a form of a small baby but actually is killing people.
 Diwatas are noble creatures – these spirits guard the forest and trees.

 In earlier times here was established Balete Park, with entrance fee and with people looking after the tree.
 It was not allowed to climb the balete.
-Unfortunately nowadays it looks much worse: the soil around the tree has been trampled and numerous tourists are climbing this wonder of nature, countless names have been engraved in the bark of tree.
+Unfortunately, nowadays it looks much worse: the soil around the tree has been trampled and numerous tourists are climbing this wonder of nature, countless names have been engraved in the bark of the tree.
 The overall health of the tree is worsening.

 Balete tree in Maria Aurora is included in the following list:

 - Michael Sinjin A. Pineda, Largest Balete Tree in Asia, Maria Aurora, Libotero.
 Story with many pictures.
 Accessed on September 16, 2010.

 |Coordinates:||15.7698 N 121.4770 E|